rbrendle/sapcc-bind/README.md

 You need to include these files into the domain directory file "named.conf.local".

-This is only the DNS server configuration.
+This is only the DNS server configuration - no DHCP yet.
 It is activated by using resolvconf.
-Do not overwrite just the /etc/resolv.conf file.
+To connect to the DNS server, do not overwrite just the /etc/resolv.conf file.
 This file is generated and will change over time.
 Its content is (without a DHCP configuration) generated out of the resolvconf configuration (in /etc/resolvconf) and the basic network configuration (/etc/network).

-Still without an DHCP-configuratio the local hostname and the search domain have to be maintained in /etc/hosts.
+Without an DHCP-configuration the local hostname of a machine and the search domain of the machine ("sapcc.local") have to be maintained in /etc/hosts directly, but just the local hostname.

+There is an easy test for a succesful DNS setup: For every managed machine the command: host `hostname` should give a reasonable result.
+For more testing use "dig" and "dig -x", if needed.